Financial Statements Definition

 source: Colgate SEC Filings

-- Treasury shares is the sum total of all the common shares that have been purchased back by the company.
+- Treasury shares are the total of all the common shares that have been purchased back by the company.

-This has been a guide to what are financial statements.
-Here we discuss the 4 types of financial statements – balance sheeet, income statement, cash flows and statement of changes in shareholders equity along with practical examples.
+This has been a guide to what are Financial Statements.
+Here we explain these with examples, their types, elements, uses, importance, and limitations.
 You may learn more about basic accounting from the following articles –